phr00t/ai-talker-frontend/README.md

 12. Option to maximize available context to stuff as much "long term memory" as possible that is relevant to the discussion along with a chat log
 13. Includes "jailbreaking" prompt language
 14. Takes up less memory/VRAM than opening up a whole web browser
+15. Automatically inject RSS feeds into context to help talk about current events

 ![image](https://github.com/user-attachments/assets/bc27383c-5194-4cdf-bd13-dad8dae1be3e)